Aharoni-Lab/MiniXL/README.md

 <p dir="auto"><strong>All information, guides, and tutorials can be found on the <a href="https://github.com/Aharoni-Lab/MiniLFOV-Light?tab=readme-ov-file">MiniLFOV-Light Wiki Page</a>.</strong></p>
 <p dir="auto"><strong>Make sure to click Watch and Star in the upper right corner of this page to get updates on new features and releases.</strong></p>
 <p align="center" dir="auto">
-<p dir="auto">The Miniscope_LFOV is designed to extend the capabilities of the UCLA Miniscope for head-fixed imaging in mice, and head-free imaging to larger rodents and non-human primates.
+<p dir="auto">The Mini_LFOV_XL is designed to extend the capabilities of the UCLA Miniscope for imaging in freely moving mice, and imaging to larger rodents and non-human primates.
 This system is capable of multiple imaging configurations, including deep brain imaging using implanted optical probes and cortical imaging through cranial windows.
 Some feature highlights are listed below.</p>
 <ul dir="auto">
 <li>3.5 mm field of view</li>
 <li>~3 µm resolution</li>